LCAV/easy-dsp/docs/docs/python-reference.md

 ## How it works

 When your write code in the webapp editor and click "Execute", it will be executed as a new Python script.
-So either you use the browser or write directly a Python script that you launch from your terminal, the working is similar.
+So either you use the browser or write directly a Python script that you launch from your terminal, the way it works is similar.

 To easily access the audio streams, and display something in the webapp, we provide a Python module `browserinterface`.